rakhadjo/speakeasy/README.md

 # Team git repo for X4

+Idk if we actually want to use this format, It seemed easier to just use one branch

 We have 2 main branches, develop and master.
 Different branches for features will branch from 'develop'.

 ## Feature branches